Trần Đăng Ninh: Party work and generalship

-In August 1945, Hồ Chí Minh sent Trần Đăng Ninh to the Việt Minh General Committee, to join National Uprising Committee, in which capacity he attended the National Assembly at Tân Trào, Sơn Dương.
+In August 1945, Hồ Chí Minh sent Trần Đăng Ninh to the Việt Minh General Committee, to join the National Uprising Committee, in which capacity he attended the National Assembly at Tân Trào, Sơn Dương.
 He was then assigned to General Giáp.
 Trần Đăng Ninh liberated the town of Thái Nguyên, and provided the protection detail that accompanied Hồ Chí Minh's triumphal entrance into Hanoi in September 1945.

 In 1947 he was appointed as the Party's Chairman of the Central Inspection Commission, and served as a deputy inspector in the Government Inspectorate from December 1949 to February 1951.

 In 1950, he was appointed a member of the Party's Military Commission and specifically made head of the military's General Department of Supply (now General Department of Logistics, Cục Hậu cần).
 He was also charged with heading the Party's Campaign Supply Committee.
+He also accompanied Hồ Chí Minh on a secret mission to China in 1950 to establish diplomatic relations and request China's support in Vietnam's resistance war against France.

 During 1952–1953 he developed the supply policy of "mobilize logistics in place", in other words to develop local labor and food resources from areas near the front.
 This reduced both food consumption and transport labor.